 This kind of sanitization might ring as blasphemy to many riders, but it’s an integral part of the strategy that’s made these trails a destination.
 While pretty much every other trail network for 300 miles in any direction is littered with traditional New England tech, these are trails that anyone can ride, and that advanced riders can painlessly crank out 40 or 50 miles on in a day.
 But it’s not like these guys are going out and butchering rock gardens.
 “We’re blessed to have had a lot of things go right for us–cooperative land owners, an engaged community that wants to help out and be active, and also the soil and the terrain.
 The soil and the terrain–aside from the cooperative landowners–are what I’m most grateful for.”

 The soil here is unique.
 The Darling Hill network that makes up the lion’s share of the trails managed by the KTA is built on a peninsula surrounded by the Passumpsic River on one side and its west branch on the other.
 Cross the river on either side and the soil composition is rockier and more typical of what you’d expect in New England.
-But Darling Hill is an esker–a geologic formation created by the stream deposits of a glacier–which has a much higher sand content and fewer rocks than typical New England soil.
+But Darling Hill is an esker–a geologic formation created by the stream deposits of a glacier–which has a much higher sand content and fewer rocks than is typical in New England soil.
 The trail crew calls rocks ‘tiger eggs’ for their elusiveness.

 The malleable soil means that building trails on Darling Hill has always been pretty easy, and not all the locals are happy about some of the older, unsustainably built lines being updated or retired.
 One local we encountered approached Scott about the reroute on Knob and even accused him of having too many builders on staff, thus looking for things to have them do.
 But that kind of attitude seems exceedingly rare amongst both visitors and locals, the vast majority of whom expressed appreciation for the trail crew’s hard work.